 Metrics about your running real-time analytics can be viewed in Velocity.
 Metrics provide the average rate of events through each element and represent an average of the rate for each element for the past five minutes of run time.
 Additionally, while a real-time analytic is running, the metrics represent the compute utilization of the analytic.
 For details, see Real-time analytic metrics.

-- In the AIS Real Time Processing real-time analytic, turn on the Metrics toggle to view metrics for each node in the analytic.
+- In the AIS Real Time Processing real-time analytic, turn on the Metrics turn off/turn on button to view metrics for each node in the analytic.

 - Review the metrics for each node in the real-time analytic.
 Notice the events per second that each node is processing, the total number of observations in and out, and the compute utilization.